 Calci, in the Tuscan province of Pisa, is an interesting place.
 It’s one of those places you’d think would draw a fair number of active tourists.
 It’s also a place where you might need a guide to show you its hidden charms.

 What’s in Calci?
 Well, there’s an interesting church, called a “pieve” which refers to a country church—which at some point during the early history of Pieve of Sts.
 John and Ermolaus it probably was, but today the town has sort of swallowed it up.
-That’s it on the right.
+That’s it above.
 You’re probably thinking, “gee, that’s a huge bell tower, and it doesn’t look like it belongs there.”

 And you’d be right.
 Sort of.
 Really, it’s a facade with bells sitting on a square box with these narrow slits for windows.
 Right away you might think, “wait a minute, this looks rather defensive.”